daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 Now, we're going to create a dev container for the Python dev environment using a **devcontainer.json** configuration file also, writing essential project files like `main.py` and `requirements-dev.txt`.

-By defining a `devcontainer.json` file in your project, you can specify the exact environment configuration, including operating system, tools, and dependencies needed for development.
+By defining a `devcontainer.json` file in your project, you can specify the exact environment configuration, including the operating system, tools, and dependencies needed for development.
 This ensures that every developer on your team can work in the same environment, regardless of their local machine setup.

 Here is the step-by-step guide: